gabrieltobi/mineralt-selfgui/README.md

-# coinhive-selfgui
+# mineralt-selfgui
-A beautiful Coin Hive GUI for mining on a tab
+A beautiful Mineralt GUI for mining on a tab